Can Humidity Cause Electrical Problems Inside Homes?

 Your Humidity Control Experts

-At A-1 Heating and Air Conditioning, we offer several ways to help you control your home’s humidity.
+At A-1 Heating Air Conditioning & Electric, we offer several ways to help you control your home’s humidity.
 We can install whole-home dehumidifiers and install, maintain, and repair air conditioners to keep your home’s humidity levels to a minimum.
 We also offer electrical services, including lighting installation, electrical repair, and ceiling fan maintenance.
 Plus, we offer duct cleaning to help your HVAC system perform as efficiently as possible.

 For over 60 years, we’ve worked hard to build a trusted reputation in this community.
-To learn more about controlling humidity in your home, contact us at A-1 Heating and Air Conditioning today.
+To learn more about controlling humidity in your home, contact us at A-1 Heating Air Conditioning & Electric today.